Do512 Family - What to do in Austin with Kids

 Lady Bird Lake Hike and Bike Trail via Yelp

-In 2023, even more improvements are planned for the Hike and Bike Trail.
-Permits have been pulled for restoration projects including an enhancement to the Butler Shores exercise equipment, enhancements to the Rainey Street Trailhead, and more.
+In 2024, even more improvements are planned for the Hike and Bike Trail.
 Check here for the full plan.

 No matter what part of the trail you choose to explore, the Hike and Bike Trail is a gem in the heart of Austin.
 Lady Bird Lake‘s natural beauty attracts thousands of people to walk, jog, bike, boat, picnic, and play.
 Get out there and enjoy it!